carpentries-incubator/pangenomics/_episodes/06-pangolin.md

 ## Extracting results

-### Print files with pangenome information
+### Print files with information of the pangenome

-For a first glimpse of our pangenome we can obtain the summary statistics.
+For a first glimpse of our pangenome we can obtain the summary statistics with the command `ppanggolin info`.
 ~~~
 ppanggolin info -p pangenome.h5 --content
 ~~~